mcarvin8/sf-decomposer/CONTRIBUTING.md

 ## Testing

-When developing, run the provided end-to-end (E2E) test to confirm the metadata types under test, which test various decompose/recompose functions, remain functional using the set of baseline `recomposed` files.
+When developing, run the provided test suites to confirm the metadata types under test, which test various decompose/recompose functions, remain functional using the set of baseline `recomposed` files.
+Each test suite will test a different decomposed file type (XML, JSON, YAML).

 ```
 yarn test